Honorary citizenship: Germany

 In Germany, Section 14 of the Nationality Act allows the Federal Minister of the Interior to naturalise any foreigner without any requirements, regardless of whether they live in Germany or not, if there are "ties to Germany that justify naturalisation".

 Within the Federal States, honorary citizenship (Ehrenbürgerschaft) is the highest distinction that can be awarded to an individual by a municipality.
 It is awarded by cities, towns, and sometimes federal states.
-The honorary citizenship is perpetual and persists after the death of the honoree, but can be revoked in exceptional cases by the council or parliament of the city, town, or state.
+Honorary citizenship is perpetual and persists after the death of the honoree, but it can be revoked in exceptional cases by the council or parliament of the city, town, or state.
 In the case of war criminals, all such honours were taken away by "Article VIII, section II, letter i of the directive 38 of the Allied Control Council for Germany" on 12 October 1946.

 Greece

 In Greece, provisions are in place for the naturalization of foreigners residing in the country who have Greek national origin (expatriates/co-ethnics).
 Primarily, this applies to expatriates from Albania and those from the countries of the former USSR, under Articles 23 of Law 3838/2010 and 39 of Law 4606/2018, respectively.
 The Greek Nationality Code (Article 10) also allows for the naturalization of expatriates living abroad.
 Furthermore, the Code offers honorary naturalization (Article 13) for foreign nationals who have rendered special services to Greece or whose naturalization may serve the country's best interest.
 Such individuals can be granted Greek citizenship through a Presidential Decree, upon a justified proposal by the Minister of Interior.

 Actors Tom Hanks and Rita Wilson were both granted honorary Greek citizenship for their response to the 2018 Attica Wildfires.